luickk/MinimalRoboticsPlatform/README.md

 The Rust code can still be found in the separate [rust branch](https://github.com/luickk/rust-rtos/tree/rust_code) and includes a proper Cargo build process(without making use of an external build tools) for the Raspberry, as well as basic serial(with print! macro implementation) and interrupt controller utils.

+## Finding the perfect Board

+In order to first boot the kernel on a physical board, I'm searching for the best board.
+Number one priority is simplicity.
+The raspberry has a relatively complex multi bootstage process.
+That is not ideal, includes a file system on an SD Card in is pretty ugly in general.
+The Jetson Nano has a similarly complex boot process.

+The Banana Pi and Rock Pi on the other hand offer an eMMC that can be flashed with the Maskrom(maskrom is not available on the Banana Pi sadly).
+The Banana/ Rock Pi eMMC is quite elegant because it does a) not require a file system and b) is loaded directly by the arm cores(and not from the GPU as with the raspberry).

 ## Compatibility

 ### Boards and their requirements